lqian5/Kaggle_Predicting-Default/README.md

-# Kaggle_Predicting-Default
+# Predicting Default

-This is the ongoing Kaggle competition, which can be accessed from this Link (https://www.kaggle.com/c/home-credit-default-risk)
+The data is from a Kaggle competition(https://www.kaggle.com/c/home-credit-default-risk).